tomwhite/llangattock-place-plan/README.md

 Household composition doesn't have a breakdown by number of people https://www.nomisweb.co.uk/census/2011/ks105ew

+It does have number of one-person households, so we can pull that out for comparison.

 ### Total number of households

 - Dataset ID: TS041